pablomarcel/beer-quest/README.md

 * Ability to click on a Brewery and display additional details.
 The Open Brewery DB API has functionality to search by Brewery.
 * Implement Continuous Integration
 * Publish in Heroku, Digital Ocean or PythonAnywhere
+* if the API returns an empty array, display a message to the user